-From June 4-7 the European Science-Media Hub organises a three-day Summer School AI and journalism for 80 young journalists in Strasbourg.
+From June 4-7 the European Science-Media Hub organised a three-day Summer School AI and journalism for 80 young journalists in Strasbourg.
 The program covers topics like the future of journalism, AI and creativity in the media, algorithmic literacy and the ethical dimension of AI in journalism.
-Furthermore, the summer school includes hands-on training on the use of new technologies for digital communication as well as discussions of case studies on the potential impact of AI on journalism and communication.
+Furthermore, the summer school included hands-on training on the use of new technologies for digital communication as well as discussions of case studies on the potential impact of AI on journalism and communication.

 One of the tools that will be discussed is the EU-funded project INJECT, a tool for journalists who want to diversify and broaden their reporting.

 What exactly can artificial intelligence (AI) mean for journalism?